open-web3-stack/guardian/packages/guardian/docs/Guardians.md

   }
 }
 ```

-then on your `index.js` you can register your guardian calling
+then in your `index.js` file you can register your guardian:

 ```typescript
 import { GuardianRegistry } from '@open-web3/guardian';
 import MyGuardian from './MyGuardian.js';